 So how can you get the benefits of the pericarp?

 It would seem that the only way is through a mangosteen supplement of which there are two preparations, the solid form and the liquid form.
 The solid form utilizes the pericarp part of the fruit while the liquid form makes use of the pericarp, and the rest of the fruit.

-The liquid form uses the whole fruit, maximizing all the health benefits from mangosteen, as xanthones are also found in the pulp in lower concentrations.
+uses the whole fruit, maximizing all the health benefits from mangosteen, as xanthones are also found in the pulp in lower concentrations.
 Other fruits are added, such as cranberry, grape, blackberry, blueberry, raspberry and more, to mask the bitter taste of the pericarp but sadly, the pasteurization and reconstitution procedures destroy the inherent bioactive substances in mangosteen and in addition, the whole fruit has to undergo irradiation while sodium benzoate is added to extend the juice’s shelf life.

-The solid form only utilizes the pericarp with all its medicinal properties but the supplement is preserved with less destructive manufacturing processes.
+only utilizes the pericarp with all its medicinal properties but the supplement is preserved with less destructive manufacturing processes.
 It also does not need any preservatives to prolong its shelf side so it contains 100% mangosteen and nothing else.

 If you are interested in taking a supplement, some research is probably necessary to find the best format for you.